Adelaide 36ers Arena

 Adelaide 36ers Arena is an 8000-seat indoor stadium located on Crittenden Road in the Adelaide suburb of Findon.
 Formerly known as Titanium Security Arena, it was renamed as the Adelaide 36ers Arena in March 2021 following a change of ownership.

-The privately owned, multipurpose indoor facility is the former home of NBL team Adelaide 36ers and remains the training and administration headquarters of the club, as well as the home of WNBL side Adelaide Lightning and Basketball SA.
+The privately owned, multipurpose indoor facility is the former home of NBL team Adelaide 36ers and remains the training and administration headquarters of the club.
 The 36ers relocated to the larger Adelaide Entertainment Centre as of the 2019/20 season.
+It remains the home venue of WNBL side Adelaide Lightning.

 Built in 1991 at a cost of $16 million, Adelaide 36ers Arena replaced the 3,000-seat capacity Apollo Stadium at Richmond as South Australia's primary basketball venue and while its core business is basketball, the venue also has been used for various other sporting competitions such as Netball, Gymnastics and Inline Hockey.